Prasath-B8506/sql-learning-journey/README.md

 ### Topics Practiced

+- What are Window Functions?
 - OVER()
 - PARTITION BY
 - ORDER BY with Window Functions
 - ROW_NUMBER()
 - RANK()
 - DENSE_RANK()
+- ROW_NUMBER() vs RANK() vs DENSE_RANK()
+- Finding the highest-paid employee in each department
+- Finding the second-highest salary in each department
+- SUM() with Window Functions
+- AVG() with Window Functions
 - Running totals
 - LAG()
 - LEAD()
+- Comparing current and previous values
-- Salary comparisons
+- Salary difference using LAG()
-- Ranking within groups
 - Window Functions vs GROUP BY
 - CTE + Window Functions
+- Business-style analysis using Window Functions

 ### Practice

-Practiced ranking, running totals, previous and next row analysis, and department-level salary analysis.
+Practiced ranking, running totals, previous and next row analysis, salary comparisons, and department-level analysis while preserving individual rows.

+Also practiced ranking-based SQL problems using ROW_NUMBER() and RANK().

 📁 [Day 08 SQL Practice](Day-08/)